mulle-objc/mulle-objc-runtime/dox/DEBUGGING.md

 ## Warnings

-Use the following environment variables to let the runtime warn you about
+Use the following environment variables to let the runtime warn you about inconsistencies.
+You can set the environment variables to "YES" or "NO".
-inconsistencies:

 Variable                              |  Function
 ------------------------------------- | --------------------------------
 `MULLE_OBJC_WARN_ENABLED`             | Enables all the following warnings.
 &nbsp;                                | &nbsp;
 `MULLE_OBJC_WARN_METHODID_TYPES`      | Warn if methods with identical names have different types.
 Example: `- (BOOL) load` and `+ (void) load.
-`MULLE_OBJC_WARN_NOTLOADED_CATEGORIES`| Warn if categories could not be integrated into the runtime class system.
-This indicates a missing class.
-`MULLE_OBJC_WARN_NOTLOADED_CLASSES`   | Warn if classes could not be integrated into the runtime class system.
-This indicates a missing superclass.
+`MULLE_OBJC_WARN_STUCK_LOADABLES`     | Warn if classes or categories could not be integrated into the runtime class system.
+This indicates a missing class or category.
 `MULLE_OBJC_WARN_PROTOCOL_CLASS`      | Warn if a class does not fit the requirements to be a protocol class, but a protocol of the same name exists

 ## Traces

 Use the following environment variables to trace runtime operations.
-If the environment variable exists, it counts as set.
+You can set the environment variables to "YES" or "NO".

  Variable                               |  Function
 ----------------------------------------|--------------------------------